Passeriformes / Campephagidae / Pericrocotus

 Behavior & Ecology

-This highly social species forms small parties of fewer than 15 individuals outside the breeding season, as well as larger flocks of dozens of birds.
-It frequently joins mixed-species foraging flocks while searching for invertebrates in the forest canopy, occasionally descending to tree ferns or sallying aerially.
-While feeding, it gives a twittering call, with contact calls described as a high-pitched sri-sisi and chirit-chirit.
-Breeding occurs from February to April, with courtship involving the male presenting a flower to the female.
-Both sexes construct a steep cup-shaped nest of bryophytes, camouflaged with lichens, and raise the young together, sometimes with subadult helpers.
-Moulting takes place from June to October.
+Forms small parties of fewer than 15 individuals or large flocks when not breeding; sometimes joins mixed-species foraging flocks.
+Forages for invertebrates in the canopy, occasionally descending to tree ferns or sallying in the air.
+Vocalizations include a twittering call while feeding, and contact calls such as high-pitched sri-sisi and chirit-chirit.
+Breeding occurs from January to April.
+Courtship involves the male presenting a flower to the female.
+Both sexes construct a steep cup nest of bryophytes covered with felt and camouflaged with lichens on a tree branch or fork.
+The female shapes the nest using her breast.
+Both parents raise the brood, sometimes aided by subadults.
+Moulting occurs from June to October.

 Conservation